Ride Series Coordinators & Leaders

 SLOBC Sanctioned Rides (club rides) are rides published in the SLO Coaster or on the public SLOBC website.
 These rides are conducted for the benefit of club members.
 Leaders and club members participating in these rides must follow the best practices and guidelines as described on this and related web pages.
 These documents define how sanctioned SLOBC rides are "conducted and supervised" in terms of our insurance.

 Non-Members (visitors & guests of members) are welcome to ride with us One Time before joining the club.
-However, our insurance requires that all non-members sign an Accident Waiver and Release of Liability form before riding.
+However, our insurance requires that all non-members sign an SLOBC Member Waiver (pdf) form before riding.

 Leaving the Ride

 If someone or some group fails to adhere to the best practices and guidelines during a Sanctioned Ride (in effect leaving the ride), then the member or members who departed from the ride would not be covered by our General Liability or Participant Accident insurance.
 This means that what is published about a ride in the Ride Calendar, described in the Ride Information and communicated by the ride leader at the beginning of a ride defines the parameters of that ride and deviating from this means that a rider or riders are leaving the ride and are no longer covered by club insurance.